 Without the proper tools to review potentially risky transactions, manual review agents may delay or reject legitimate orders, thus increasing customer friction and customer insult rates.
 Much like social media platforms that use graph-structured databases to connect friends, Ekata uses a graph-structured databases to connect people and their associated identity data.
 Our global manual review solution, Pro Insight, provides a clear and focused user experience that leverages 20+ years of data sourcing, allows for easy navigation of the Ekata Identity Graph of over 8 billion links, and puts the power of real-time machine learning and sophisticated data science directly in the hands of the user.

-To learn more about Pro Insight, request a live product demo or contact us.
+To learn more about Pro Insight, contact us.